dsv-su/gdpr-portal/readme.md

 ## 1. Overview

-The main objective of the GDPR portal is to intergrate existing systems and requests concerning GDPR dataextracts to a common tool.
+The main objective of the GDPR portal is to intergrate existing systems GDPR dataextracts through a common tool.

 ## 2. Requirements
 Requirements are best determined using Server Requirements page of corresponding Laravel 6 version